05 Dec 2019

 Type=Application

-Logout and you should see an entry for sowm
+Logout and you should see an entry for sowm.

-.
+wm_run will be invoked via Mod4 + d.
 We can launch apps via that menu.
 But, having a few nifty

 keybinds that launch handy tools and operations is a plus.
-And thats where sxhkd
+And thats where sxhkd comes in.

-Here's my $HOME/.config/sxhkd/sxhkdrc
+Here's my $HOME/.config/sxhkd/sxhkdrc file.

 # programs I use